Township of Walhalla

 Stringer's Cottage is named after Edward "Ned" Stringer.
 He was one of a group of prospectors who had been exploring in creeks flowing into the Thomson River valley and found gold sometime during late December 1862 or early January 1863.
 A claim was pegged out and former convict Edward Randel, registered the claim at the outpost town on Bald Hills on 12 January under his assumed name, Edward "Ned" Stringer.

-Walhalla is located just 2.5 hours East of Melbourne and is an easy and scenic drive through Gippsland.
+Walhalla is located just 2.5 hours East of Melbourne's CBD and is an easy and scenic drive through Gippsland.
 Take the City Link, Monash Freeway (M1) which then becomes the Princes Freeway (M1), then take the Moe Exit.
 (Just look for the “Golden Arches”).
 From here, follow the brown “Tourist Drive” signs to Erica/Rawson.
 (C466) and Walhalla.
 Turn right to Rawson which is signposted 3km past Erica.
 Travel along this road through Rawson, then left to Walhalla 1km past Rawson (C461).
 The Walhalla Coach House is the first house you see as you enter Walhalla and Stringer’s Cottage is right next door.
 They are both signposted – to reach there take the first turn right up a dirt track which is “Happy Go Lucky Road” (also known as Bruntons Bridge Road), and is just after the “Walhalla” and blue “Bus Turning” signs.
-Look for the the cream picket fence to your right and the Stringer’s Cottage sign next to the gate and you have arrived.
+You will first pass the Log Cabin on your right. keep driving and look for the the cream picket fence to your right and the Stringer’s Cottage sign next to the gate and you have arrived.
 There are stairs down to the house from the road, or you can go down the Coach House drive and park next to the woodshed -parking is signposted.
 If people are in the Coach House try not to disturb them and use the staircase from the road.

 NOTE: GPS, Google Maps Route Planners, Tom Tom and phone maps do not show this region accurately and you may not even get coverage past Moe.